-Our AMP describes our network, our management practices and the assumptions that support our obligation distribution network.
-We forecast the likely development, maintenance, and replacement requirements of the network and non-network assets over the next 10 years. from 1 April 2025 to 31 March 2035.
+Our AMP describes our network, our management practices and the assumptions that support our obligation as the responsible custodian of the MainPower electricity distribution network.
+We forecast the likely development, maintenance, and replacement requirements of the network and non-network assets over the next 10 years, from 1 April 2025 to 31 March 2035.
 However, there is inherent uncertainty in forecasts.
 Potential large customer developments, distributed generation connections, changing environment, climatic changes and other external factors may inevitably lead us to change our longer-term forecasts.